carlstedt1/auto-close-tabs/README.md

 # Auto Close Tabs

 Automatically close inactive tabs after a configurable period.
-Keep your workspace clean by treating unpinned tabs as "fleeting"—inspired by the Fleeting Tabs feature in the Arc browser.
+Keep your workspace clean by treating unpinned tabs as "fleeting", inspired by the Fleeting Tabs feature in the Arc browser.

 **Current version: 1.0.0**